Filter Quotient Model Structures: Reviewing Model Categories and Filter Quotients

 \begin{definition} Let $(I,\leq)$ be a poset.
 A \emph{filter} $\Phi$ is a subset of $I$ that satisfies the following three properties: \begin{itemize}[leftmargin=*] \item \textbf{Non-emptiness:} $\Phi$ is non-empty. \item \textbf{Upward closure:} For every $x \in \Phi$ and $y \in I$, if $x \leq y$, then $y \in \Phi$. \item \textbf{Finite intersection:} For every $x,y \in \Phi$, there exists $z \in \Phi$ such that $z \leq x$ and $z \leq y$. \end{itemize} \end{definition}

 We now use filters to construct categories.
 Recall that in a category $\C$ with terminal object, an object $U$ is \emph{subterminal} if the unique morphism to the terminal object is a mono.
+Note this forms a poset with $U \leq V$ if there exists a (necessarily unique) morphism $U \to V$.

 \begin{definition} Let $\C$ be a category with finite products.
 A \emph{filter of subterminal objects} on $\C$ is a filter on the poset of subterminal objects of $\C$. \end{definition}

 Given a filter of subterminal objects, we can construct new categories.